mchaov/personal-page/site/articles/react-hooks-vs-fp.md

 The main thing that got me to write this is a statement from a developer "they want to write only functional code, thus using component implementations with functions and hooks".

-TD DL => this is not how functional programming works...
+TL DR => this is not how functional programming works...

 Here follows my take based on my experience with FP and React.